damus-io/nostrdb-rs/README.md

 See [`examples/`](examples) and the mdBook *CLI Guide* for richer workflows (thread queries, relay metadata, async subscriptions).

+Available examples:

+- `ingest` – load LDJSON fixtures while tagging the source relay.
+- `query` – mimic `ndb query` with `--kind`, `--search`, and `--limit` options.
+- `subscription` – spawn an async stream that prints new notes as they arrive.

 ## Regenerating bindings

 When the `schemas/*.fbs` or C headers change upstream: